Meine Liebe Frau Pels

 In order not to arouse further suspicion, the women did their best to send the packages from different post office branches throughout the city.
 For this task they also enlisted their grandchildren, who would travel throughout the city on their bicycles in order to help send the packages.

-During the weeks and months that followed, more and more of the intended recipients of the packages were sent to their fate in various death camps.
+During the weeks and months that followed, more and more of the intended recipients of the packages were sent to their fates in various death camps.

 In October 1943, the Pels couple and their family escaped to Sweden - along with most of the Jewish community of Copenhagen.